-Edward Colbert has over 30 years of experience handling litigation, licensing and other adversarial proceedings concerning all aspects of intellectual property, including patents, trademarks and copyrights, false advertising, unfair competition, and trade secrets.
+Edward Colbert, managing partner, has over 30 years of experience handling litigation, licensing and other adversarial proceedings concerning all aspects of intellectual property, including patents, trademarks and copyrights, false advertising, unfair competition, and trade secrets.
 Mr. Colbert’s comfort and skill in the courtroom have enabled him to successfully represent banks and financial services companies, electronic/Internet commerce providers and entertainment companies, as well as manufacturers of medical devices and products, basic chemicals, petroleum products, and general consumer merchandise supply companies, including those in the apparel, food and beverage businesses.
 He is head of Kenyon’s trademark and copyright group in its Washington, DC office.

 Mr. Colbert is recognized as a leading lawyer in World Trademark Review 1000 (2015), which says that “he can be trusted to do an ‘outstanding job’ in matters ‘where strategy and results matter,’” and has received recognition from The Legal 500 United States (2014).
 In addition, he has been selected as a Washington DC Super Lawyer (2014) for intellectual property law and was named a Washington, DC “IP Star” by Managing Intellectual Property (2014).
 Managing Intellectual Property also recognizes him as a veteran trademark lawyer, whom clients describe as a “top quality litigator” (2014).
 Mr. Colbert was named by SmartCEO magazine as a 2013 Washington “Power Player” in Intellectual Property law.

 Mr. Colbert has significant experience in domestic and international intellectual property licensing and acquisitions, and manages the trademark portfolios of leading retailers, companies and organizations worldwide.
 For example: